ultraio/docs-blockchain/docs/tutorials/general/basics/using-cleos.md

 Ultra has a [few different types of accounts](../../../blockchain/general/antelope-ultra/accounts-and-permissions.md) that are available for creation.
 In short, there are:

--   EBA accounts - These are created by the Ultra client on Mainnet and Testnet.
+-   Ultra Accounts - These are created by the Ultra client on Mainnet and Testnet.
 They are non-custodial, recoverable accounts.
--   Non-EBA accounts - These are created by users and developers who wish to self-manage their keys.
+-   Ultra Pro Wallets - These are created by users and developers who wish to self-manage their keys.
 -   Premium accounts - These are custom names reserved for Ultra and their partners.

-For your local chain, you'll be creating a **non-EBA account**.
+For your local chain, you'll be creating an **Ultra Pro Wallet**.
 You can do so with the cleos command:

 ```sh
 cleos push action eosio newnonebact '{"creator":"default", "owner":{"threshold":1,"keys":[{"key":"YOURPRIVATEKEY","weight":1}],"accounts":[],"waits":[]}, "active":{"threshold":1,"keys":[{"key":"PUBLICKEY","weight":1}],"accounts":[],"waits":[]}, "max_payment":"1.00000000 UOS"}' -p default